prajitkk/website_classification/README.md

 at the end with \t delimiter
-the natural_language_processing file allows to train the model after training you can give a website and this website will be scraped and fitted to model and displays output as technical or not technical
+the natural_language_processing file allows to train the model after training you can give a website and this website will be scraped and fitted to model and displays output as technical or not technical just used 2 datasets, You can add multiple websites